 Some of the leading practitioners discuss the planning and craft skills needed to maximise the impact of pictures and sound in a VR or 360° environment.
 Featuring real life examples to explore the potential for story telling and impact in this new world environment.
 We will hear how VR and 360 is used in sport, by advertisers and by programme makers to enhance their content.
 From media flow, stitching, colour grade and sound design we will discuss best practice and how the post production industry may develop over the coming years.

 A unique insight into one of the fastest growing sports, FIA Formula E – the world’s first fully electric single seater street racing championship.

 From Hong Kong to New York and Mexico to Marrakesh, Formula E spotlights the specific challenges in bringing racing action from the city streets to living rooms around the globe.

 A special presentation from Blackmagic Design

 Big-budget dramas are big business and the high-end TV tax credit has seen a boom in the production of these shows in the UK over the past few years.
-In this session four directors talk about how they have worked on series such as The Tunnel, Mr Selfridge, The ABC and Broadchurch.
+In this session four directors talk about how they have worked on series such as The Tunnel, Mr Selfridge and Happy Valley.
 They will discuss what it takes to direct at this level, how they lead such big operations, as well as the benefits and challenges of directing on these high-end shows.